1997—2007, Bishopdown Baptist Church, Salisbury

 Phil has been pastor of Free Grace Baptist Church in Lancaster since 1988.
 After studying history at Cambridge, he returned to his home area where he worked as a teacher and then a college lecturer before crossing the Pennines to Lancaster.
 He is Consulting Editor to Grace Publications Trust and was responsible for editing the popular series on church history, 2,000 Years of Christ’s Power.
 Phil is a regular contributor to the Westminster Conference and is the author of a number of devotional commentaries published by Evangelical Press.

 ELT Baptist Church

 Ken was born and brought up in the United States where he received his BA from Harvard University.
 In 1976 he came to study for a doctorate at St. Andrews University.
 After teaching in American schools and colleges in London he attended London Seminary and worked at Cholmeley Evangelical Church in North London.
 In 1986 he was invited to become associate minister at ELT Baptist Church in East London and became its minister in 1989.
-Ken chairs the committee of the John Owen Centre, visits Burma and Thailand to lecture and preach and has edited Foundations, the theological journal of Affinity.
+Ken visits Burma and Thailand to lecture and preach, and has edited Foundations, the theological journal of Affinity.
 He is married to Alison, a hospital physician, and has two children.